CarterHorton/portfolio/README.md

 ## Buttons

 contains a ng-content tag in the component, so it needs input in the parent tag for text to show

+## input

+### text
+Text inputs should use ngModel and FormsModule to do two way binding for the back end.
+There will also be a optional .secondary class that allows easy color swapping